microsoft/r-server-loan-credit-risk/data-scientist.md

 Then, if there are missing values, the data is cleaned by replacing missing values with the mode (categorical variables) or mean (float variables).
 This assumes that the ID variables (`loanId` and `memberId`) as well as `loanStatus` do not contain blanks.

 The cleaned data is written to the SQL table `Merged_Cleaned`.
+The Statistics are written to SQL if you want to run a batch scoring from SQL after a development stage in R.

 ### Input:
 * Raw data: **Loan.csv** and **Borrower.csv**.